joao-frohlich/cpython/Doc/library/traceback.rst

    can be passed as the first argument.
 If *value* is provided, the first argument is ignored in order to provide backwards compatibility.

-   When *show_group* is ``True``, and the exception is an instance of :exc:`BaseExceptionGroup`, the nested exceptions are included as well, recursively, with indentation relative to their nesting depth.

    .. versionchanged:: 3.10
       The *etype* parameter has been renamed to *exc* and is now positional-only.